Written by Lisa Viaches

 Restrooms & Parking

 Carey Grove Park is open from sunrise to sunset.
-It is operated by Carmel Clay Parks and Recreation.
-It is located at 14001 Carey Road, Carmel, IN 46032.
+It is operated by Carmel Clay Parks and Recreation and shelters can be reserved for parties and events through their website.
+Carey Grove Park is located at 14001 Carey Road, Carmel, IN 46032.

 14001 Carey Road